Hunter College Data & Information Overview

 The overall diversity score for Hunter is 70.68 out of 100, meaning that is is more diverse than most schools in the country.

-How Much Does CUNY Hunter College Cost?overall average net price of Hunter is $2,796.
+How Much Does Hunter College Cost?overall average net price of Hunter is $2,796.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for Hunter